Accident (2008 film)

-Accident is a 2008 Indian Kannada language Suspense Thriller film directed by Ramesh Aravind and starring himself.
-Rekha Vedavyas appears in a pivotal role.
-The supporting cast features Pooja Gandhi, Thilak Shekar and Mohan Shankar.
+Accident is a 2008 Indian Kannada language Suspense Thriller film directed by Ramesh Aravind and starring himself, Rekha Vedavyas and Pooja Gandhi.
+Thilak Shekar and Mohan play supporting roles.
+The film was a box office success and ran for fifty days.

 Synopsis

-The movie is a contemporary take on the life of a couple and their journey through time and how they have to fight the eternal battle of good over evil and how they win with support from a set of dear friends.
+The movie is a contemporary take on the life of a couple and their journey through time and how they have to fight the eternal battle of good over evil.
+It's about how they win with support from a set of dear friends.
 The protagonist of the film is Sawanth (Ramesh Aravind), a radio jockey.
 His wife is a teacher and a social worker.
-On returning from a three-week foreign trip, he is shocked to discover that his wife and her co-worker had died in an accident.
+On returning from a three-week foreign trip, he is shocked to discover that his wife and her co-worker have died in an accident.
 Sawanth cannot convince himself this is merely an accident and commences an investigation.
-It is one of the most critically acclaimed films of the decade in Kannada cinema.
+It is one of the most critically acclaimed films of that decade in Kannada cinema.